-D. What is the Outer Limit Year for this trust?
+D. What is the Required Terminal Distribution for this trust?

-The outer limit year will be, in most cases, 10 years after the youngest minor child-EDB reaches majority.
+The Required Terminal Distribution will be, in most cases, 10 years after the youngest minor child-EDB reaches majority.
 So the IRA must be totally distributed in the year the Steinmetz's youngest child (now age 2) reaches age 31.
 If both Steinmetz parents die this year, the IRA must be paid out in annual instalments over the life expectancy of the oldest countable beneficiary of the trust, with a final payout no later than 29 years from now (when the "baby" turns 31).

 The regulation is slightly more complicated than that simple statement because it must include the possibility that one or more of the children die before attaining majority.
-The precise definition of the Outer Limit Year is, the 10^{th} year after the first year in which none of the minor child-EDBs is living and under age 21.
-Reg. § 1.401(a)(9)-5(f)(2)((ii)(B), (C)).
+The precise definition of the Required Terminal Distribution is, the 10th year after the first year in which none of the minor child-EDBs is living and under age 21.
+Reg. § 1.401(a)(9)-5(f)(2)((ii)(B), (C).